rpoteau/pyPhysChem/README.md

 -   tensorflow ❌
 -   keras ❌
 -   plotly ✅
+<br><br>

-✅ = bibliothèque installée par défaut avec Anaconda / *library installed by default in Anaconda*
+- ✅ = bibliothèque installée par défaut avec Anaconda / *library installed by default in Anaconda*

-❌ = bibliothèque à installer dans l'environnement de base de Anaconda / *library to be installed in the base environment of Anaconda*:
+- ❌ = bibliothèque à installer dans l'environnement de base de Anaconda / *library to be installed in the base environment of Anaconda*:
     -   dans Anaconda navigator, cliquez sur "Environments", puis sur "Base" / *select "Environments" and "Base" in Anaconda Navigator*
     -   puis sélectionnez "not installed", et enfin entrez dans le champ "search package" le nom de la bibliothèque que vous voulez installer (exemple keras) / *then select "not installed", and finally enter in the "search package" field the name of the library you want to